garlandxie/ECOEVO_env_filt/README.md

 # Bees and wasps in the city

-The following documentation of this README file follows the TIER 4.0 Protocol (https://www.projecttier.org/tier-protocol/protocol-4-0/root/)
+The following documentation follows the TIER 4.0 Protocol (https://www.projecttier.org/tier-protocol/protocol-4-0/root/)

 ## Manuscript